 Back to Landscaping — A Small Win

-After dropping Isabella off, I went out to mow, weed eat, and blow a yard for a woman who needed some work done.
+After dropping my daughter off, I went out to mow, weed eat, and blow a yard for a woman who needed some work done.
 It was my first lawn job since getting back into landscaping.
 Nearly two hours later—counting drive time—I made $33, minus expenses.

 Financially, it wasn't great.
 But emotionally?
 It mattered.